 1. Direct Mail Marketing Recipients Are More Receptive

-So much of the mail marketing pieces that arrive in a person’s mailbox are so poorly designed, that much of it gets ignored and quickly shredded.
+So much of the mail marketing pieces that arrive in a person’s mailbox are so poorly designed, that much of them get ignored and quickly shredded.
 Make your direct mail material stand out from the rest, and they will read your message.

 2. Direct Mail Marketing Can Become Expensive